Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: Preliminaries on Continuous Time Surface Growth Models

-The notion of a path on the random lattice induces a total order on every space-time point in $\bR_+ \times \bb{Z}^d$, which is useful in some induction arguments we consider later on.
-We call this the \textbf{lattice depth} of the point:
+The notion of a path on the random lattice induces a total order on every space-time point in $\bR_+ \times \bb{Z}^d$, called the \textbf{lattice depth}.
+It can be thought of as a last passage time on the random lattice.
+The notion is useful in some induction arguments considered later on.